 THE HARVARD LIBRARY OF NEW YORK PRESENTS THE YOUNG READERS PRIZE

-The eighth annual prize will be presented on May 29th, 2024 from 5:30-7:00PM
+The ninth annual prize will be presented on May 19, 2025

 Known unofficially as “the bookworm award,” the prize is intended to encourage the kind of self-reflection, empathy, curiosity and broad-mindedness that reading for its own sake fosters.